 You can edit the menu labels by entering a password in the box at the top of the form.
 If you do not have a password, contact your local Tait office.

+Restore Default Text

+If menu labels have been changed and you wish to use the default text, click the Restore Default Text menu button.

+Save as Default Text

-If menu names have been changed and you wish to use the default text, select the Restore Default Menu Text button.
-If you wish to save a different set of menu labels as the default, select the Save as Default Text button.
+If you wish to save a different set of menu labels as the default, click the Save as Default Text button.